MoonPoet/xaprb-src/content/blog/2006/type-conversion-semantics-of-mysqls-between-operator.md

    where d >= left(current_date, 7) and d <= last_day(current_date);
 ```

-That query does what I wanted -- it selects rows where `d` is in the current month.
+That query does what I wanted---it selects rows where `d` is in the current month.
 It behaves differently from `BETWEEN`.
 What's the difference?

 I have read through the manual to try to understand [MySQL's type conversion rules](http://dev.mysql.com/doc/refman/5.0/en/type-conversion.html) for these queries.
 The manual isn't crystal clear, and I can't figure out what conversion is really happening.
 Are things getting converted to strings?
 Dates?
 Dates are actually stored as 3-byte numbers; are they converted to numbers here?
 I can't tell.